 Foster cringes when asked if his teachings encourage people to turn to Eastern religions, as some critics claim.
-"The goal of the Christian experience and life is to be filled with God, not to merge with the cosmic consciousness, not to lose your identity, not to lose desire," he says.
+"The goal of the Christian experience and life is to be filled with God, not to are only the means; they are not the ends.
+The disciplines have no righteousness in them - they just place us before God.
+And at that point, they reach the end of their tether and the grace of God steps in."

+"The spiritual disciplines

+merge with the cosmic consciousness, not to lose your identity, not to lose desire," he says.
 "We must have desire even to live.
 And we become more fully alive.
 The Christian witness is to a filling of the life with the radiant vision of God.
 So it is not an emptying, but a filling."